How to Run your Fastest Half Marathon

 Higher Quality Speed Work

 As part of the training, I was doing one workout per week.
-A workout was 1 – 2 miles of warmup and cool down, then typically 6 – 8 miles of speed.
-This involved some variation of tempo runs (6 miles @ 7:10 pace), intervals (3×1 mile at 6:30 pace), or progression runs (30 minutes at 9 min, 30 at 8, 30 at 7, 30 cool down).
+A workout consisted of 1-2 miles of warmup and cool down, then typically 6-8 miles of speed.
+This involved some variation of tempo runs (6 miles @ 7:10 pace), intervals (3×1 mile at 6:30 pace), or progression runs (30 minutes at 9 min, 30 at 8 min, 30 at 7 min, 30 cool down).
 It will be different for everyone, but you need to spend more miles near your desired goal pace.
 This will help you convert all of those base miles into a much faster overall pace.

 Train With A Group